uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `switch-org-portlet-url`: type: `String`, default: `'''`, an url/uri where the user can switch of organization when having several (tenant use part),
 - `default-org-logo`: type: `String`, required: `true`, an url/uri to provide an institutional picture when none is found from an optional api (not provided into uPortal),
 - `user-info-portlet-url`: type: `String`, default: `''`, an url/uri to the user information application,
+- `org-logo-url-attribute-name`: type: `String`, default: `'otherAttributes.ESCOStructureLogo[0]'`, the attribute object path to obtain the organization Picture from organization details obtained from the organization's api.

 and additional properties to work with the parent component `content-menu`: